Frequently Asked Questions

 That said… yes, there’s a potentially big thing going on right now.
-But like so many Hollywood things, it’s moving along at its own pace and hasn’t quite hit the point where I feel good talking about it yet in anything more than vague terms like this.
+But like so many Hollywood things it’s moving at its own pace and hasn’t quite hit the point where I feel good talking about it in anything more than vague terms.
 Once there’s something solid to tell you, I’ll tell you.
+I promise.

 Well, is there anything we can do to help?

 Buying books is always the best step.
 Talking about them is a close second.
-Hollywood likes to see big sales numbers and interest.
 Producers/ directors/ actors all hear about this stuff the same way you do—online reviews, bestseller lists, and social media.
-If #ParadoxBound started trending on Twitter tomorrow, there’d probably be a film in pre-production by the end of the year.
-Really.
+If #TheBrokenRoom started trending tomorrow, there’d probably be a film in pre-production by the end of the year.
+Seriously.

-So talk about books you like (anyone’s books, not just mine).
-Mention them to friends, write reviews (always good), tag online streaming channels if you want to talk about how this or that should be a movie.
+So talk about books you like (anybody’s books, not just mine).
+Mention them to friends, write reviews (always good), make TikTok videos, tag streaming networks if you want to talk about how this or that should be a movie.
 Word of mouth is the best (and easiest) thing to do.

-I thought you don’t like people talking about your books.
-Now I’m confused.
+Wait, I thought you don’t like people talking about your books.
+Which is it?

-I’m always thrilled and amazed people talk about anything I wrote.
-Seriously.
+I’m seriously thrilled and amazed when people talk about anything I wrote.
 I think most writers are.
 What I can’t stand, personally, are people who blurt out spoilers that ruin these stories for other people.
-It’s why I avoid those questions in interviews, ignore them on Twitter, and why—where I can—I delete (or block) posts that reveal things from a book.
+It’s why I avoid those questions in interviews and on social media, and why—where I can—I delete (or block) posts that reveal things from a book.

 And not just my stories!
 You shouldn’t mess up other stories, either.
-Movies, TV—I’m just saying, if you enjoyed it spoiler-free, why not try to give other people a chance to enjoy it the same way?
-Especially these days when release dates/airdates aren’t the ironclad things they used to be.
-Even if you didn’t enjoy it, they might.
+Books, movies, TV—I’m just saying, if you enjoyed it spoiler-free, why not try to give other people a chance to enjoy it the same way?
+Especially these days when release dates/air dates aren’t the ironclad things they used to be.

 Will you read my story and tell me what you think?